Do You Know About These RV Travel Tips From Seasoned RVers?

 14. Don’t drive drunk or drowsy

-It seems like this would not need to be said, but unfortunately some people think a little alcohol won’t affect them and certainly pharmaceutical drugs will be okay, but that is not always true.
-Any amount of alcohol will alter your vision and some prescription drugs are as bad as illegal narcotics.
-All of them can slow your reaction time, dull your perception, and generally render you unfit for driving.
+Some people think a little alcohol won’t affect them.
+Many think RV driving on pharmaceutical drugs will be okay.
+But that is not always true.
+Any amount of alcohol will alter your vision.
+Some prescription drugs are as bad as illegal narcotics.
+All of them can slow your reaction time and dull your perception.
+Both can render you unfit for driving.

-If you need prescription drugs, can someone else in your party do the driving, or can you drive for a short time before taking your drugs, or can your doctor prescribe a drug that would be safe for travel days?
+If you need prescription drugs, can someone else in your party do the driving?
+Or can you drive for a short time before taking your drugs?
+Can your doctor prescribe a drug that is safe for travel days?

 All these RV travel tips may seem obvious, but remember to follow these simple guidelines faithfully.
 If you compromise on drive time, or drive after dark on rare occasions, or let the dogs bark and bounce around while you’re driving, you may be putting yourself and everyone else in danger.